redpanda1234/barnes-rust/README.md

   admittedly, the current choices of parameters for the gamma distribution are a bit wonky).
 Vector quantities, such as speed and distance, are then converted into velocity and displacement by projecting down using nD spherical coordinates.
+For debugging purposes, there are also versions of each of these functions that use a static seed defined in the source code.

 + All major data structures are stored in mutexes, then wrapped in thread-safe reference-counting pointers to allow multi-threaded tree